codewithriza/SlotBot/README.md

 ## Description

-This Discord bot allows users to create slots for various purposes, such as selling items or offering services.
-It includes features like creating, renewing, holding, and unholding slots, as well as adding and removing users from slots.
+Slot Bot is a high-performance Discord bot designed to streamline slot management in your server.
+It allows users to create slots for various purposes, such as selling items or offering services.
+The bot includes features like creating, renewing, holding, and unholding slots, as well as adding and removing users from slots.

-> [!IMPORTANT]
-> Slot Bot is a high-performance Discord bot designed to streamline slot management in your server.
-It requires the `discord.py` library and is built with advanced functionality to enhance your server's slot experience.

 ## Features